DaozeTang/DaozeTang.github.io/_publications/2024/LCFF-Net.md

 pub_date:       "2024"
 semantic_scholar_id: 1b48f24986dee8b191b58c2e6171b934d48c1513  # use this to retrieve citation count
 abstract: >-
-  This work proposes an improved, lightweight algorithm, LCFF-Net, designed to enhance the extraction of tiny target features and optimize the use of computational resources, and presents different scale versions of the LCFF-Net algorithm to suit various deployment environments.
+  This work proposes an improved, lightweight algorithm, <code>LCFF-Net</code>, designed to enhance the extraction of tiny target features and optimize the use of computational resources, and presents different scale versions of the <strong>LCFF-Net</strong> algorithm to suit various deployment environments.
+# abstract: >-
+#   Photo by Pineapple Supply Co. on Unsplash.
+Please put a tldr (too-long-didnt-read, 1~2 sentences) of your publication here.
+It is not recommended to put the actual abstract here because it is usually too long to fit in. $\LaTeX$ is supported. $a=b+c$.
 cover:          /assets/images/covers/LCFF-Net.png
 authors:
   - Daoze Tang